artificialbutter/MediaMTX-Unraid/README.md

 ## Updating
 In the event that I stop maintaining this image, anyone can update it by following these steps:
 1. Download the latest version of MediaMTX for linux (amd64) from [here](https://github.com/bluenviron/mediamtx/releases) and extract it.
-2. Copy the `mediamtx` binary to the `bin` folder in this repo.
+2. Copy the `mediamtx` binary and config file to the `bin` folder in this repo.
-3. Update the url in start.sh to use the new version number.
-4. GitHub actions should automatically build the new image and push it to ghcr.
+3. GitHub actions should automatically build the new image and push it to ghcr.